bdantas/tinyopen/README.md

 - Troubleshoot by running `tail -f /tmp/tinyopen.log` in a terminal and watching the output as you open files

 # How it works: 3 types of applications
 1. Many big applications (e.g., Firefox, Thunderbird) keep their own list of filetype associations.
-For these applications, go to Edit -> Preferences (or the like) and manually associate all filetypes with the `tinyopen` script.
+For these applications, go to Edit -> Preferences (or similar) and manually associate all filetypes with `tinyopen`.
 This is the only one of the three types of applications that requires manual intervention.
-2. Some applications are hardwired use `xdg-open`.
-The `tinyopen-setup` script makes `xdg-open` be a link to `tinyopen`.
+2. Some applications are hardwired use `xdg-open`. `tinyopen-setup` creates `xdg-open` as a link to `tinyopen`.
 Easy!
 3. Some applications are hardwired to look in user's `mimeapps.list` to figure out filetype associations.
-The included `mimeapps.list` file associates every existing filetype with `mimeapps-open`, which in turn is a link to the `tinyopen` script.
-The `tinyopen-setup` script takes care of all of this for you.
+The included `mimeapps.list` associates every existing filetype with `mimeapps-open`.
+The `tinyopen-setup` script takes care of this for you and creates `mimeapps-open` as a link to `tinyopen`.